InvictusNavarchus/eutropius-breviarium/src/watson_en.md

 (1) Afterwards Numa Pompilius was elected king, who engaged indeed in no wars, but was of no less service to the state than Romulus;

-(2) for he established both laws and customs among the Romans, who, by the frequency of their wars, were now regarded as robbers and semi-barbarians.
+(2) For he established both laws and customs among the Romans, who, by the frequency of their wars, were now regarded as robbers and semi-barbarians.
 He divided the year, before unregulated by any computation, into ten months, and founded numerous sacred rites and temples at Rome.
 He died a natural death in the forty-third year of his reign.

 ### IV